hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/bangood/__init__.md

 **Explanation and Improvements:**

 1. **Mocking:** The crucial addition is mocking the `Graber` class.
 Real-world tests shouldn't rely on external dependencies (like network requests) for their execution.
 Using `pytest.mock` to create mock objects is highly recommended.
-This example demonstrates mock implementations to test cases with empty or invalid data.
+This example demonStartes mock implementations to test cases with empty or invalid data.

 2. **Specific Assertions:**  Instead of just checking the type of the return value, add more specific assertions about the expected structure of the data.
 What kind of data do `get_list_categories_from_site` and `get_list_products_in_category` return?
 Are they lists of dictionaries?
 Add assertions to check these details.